As Seahawks head into free agency, quarterback is the biggest question mark

 The Seahawks were prominently mentioned as a candidate to trade for Watson on Friday after it was revealed he would not be indicted on sexual assault and harassment charges.

-But as the weekend progressed, the Seahawks appeared to be more on the periphery with other teams considered more likely landing spots, notably the Panthers (thought all along a favorite to get Watson, who played at nearby Clemson) the Saints and Buccaneers, with the Browns and Vikings also thought interested.
+But as the weekend progressed, the Seahawks appeared to be more on the periphery with other teams considered more likely landing spots, notably the Panthers (thought all along a favorite to get Watson, who played at nearby Clemson), the Saints and the Browns.

+A report late Sunday from the Pro Football Network Sunday night, in fact, portrayed the Saints as “an extremely serious contender” for Watson.

+However, one rumored suitor — Tampa Bay — is no longer in the picture after the stunning news Sunday afternoon (OK, maybe not that stunning) that Tom Brady is un-retiring.

 A report from the Pro Football Network said the Texans are expected to soon give permission to Watson talk with interested teams “about his fit and their vision for him.’’